 Students' academic records are monitored by two Academic Evaluation Boards, a Basic Sciences Academic Evaluation Board (BSAEB) and a Clinical Sciences Academic Evaluation Board (CSAEB).
 Each Board includes the coordinators of each course as well as ex-officio members.
-It is each Board's responsibility to periodically review student academic records, to recommend students to the Progress Board for academic advancement, remediation or dismissal for failure to progress academically and/or for repeated lapses in professionalism or other behavior that has resulted in the filing of an Honor Code Violation.
-The Progress Board will consider any extenuating circumstances which may have contributed to academic performance deficits or professionalism lapses, and to determine the nature and process of academic make-up and remediation, if possible, for students who have not satisfactorily completed all academic requirements or who have received notice of an Honor Code violation.
+It is each Board's responsibility to periodically review student academic records, and to make recommendations to the Progress Board regarding student academic advancement, remediation or dismissal for failure to progress academically and/or for repeated lapses in professionalism or other behavior that has resulted in the filing of an Honor Code Violation.
+The Progress Board considers recommendations by the Academic Evaluation Boards and considers any extenuating circumstances which may have contributed to academic performance deficits or professionalism lapses, and to determine the nature and process of academic make-up and remediation, if possible, for students who have not satisfactorily completed all academic requirements or who have received notice of an Honor Code violation.
+For complete descriptions of the structure and functions of the Academic Evaluation Boards and the Progress Board, please see Sections IV.
+Academic Evaluation Boards, Criteria for Academic Review and Advancement, V. Adverse Recommendation, and VI.
+Progress Board, below.